-(OFDM) is employed.
+Such rigidness has recently led to the emergence of spectrum-sliced elastic optical path networking.
+In this technology, (Optical) Orthogonal Frequency Division Multiplexing (OFDM) is employed.
 OFDM is a multi-carrier transmission technology that slits high data rate channels into a number of orthogonal channels, called subcarriers, each with (subwavelength) low data rates.

 Being a cable-based medium, optical fibers are prone to cuts due to different reasons.
-Given the enormous capacity of an optical fiber, any disruption implies in huge loss of data.
-Such vulnerability has motivated the development of different protection and restoration schemes. p-Cycle is one of these protection techniques which has been intensively investigated in the past years due to its attractive properties. p-Cycles combine the properties of ring-like recovery speed and efficiency of restorable mesh networks. p-Cycles protect the working capacity on the span they cover, as shared protection rings, and, unlikely rings, they protect the working capacity of off-cycle spans which have their end-points on the pcycle ("straddling spans").
-A type of p-cycle of special interest is the Failure-Independent Path Protecting p-cycles (FIPP) p-cycle which provide fully preconnected protection paths in optical networks.
+Given the enormous capacity of an optical fiber, any disruption implies on huge loss of data.
+Such vulnerability has motivated the development of different protection and restoration schemes. p-Cycle is one of these protection techniques which has been intensively investigated in the past years due to its attractive properties. p-Cycles combine the properties of ring-like recovery speed and efficiency of restorable mesh networks. p-Cycles protect the working capacity on the span they cover, as shared protection rings, and, unlikely rings, they protect the working capacity of off-cycle spans which have their end-points on the p-cycle ("straddling spans").
+A type of p-cycle of special interest is the Failure-Independent Path Protecting p-cycles (FIPP) p-cycle which provide fully pre-connected protection paths in optical networks.